 - Use your card to get free extended warranty – it doubles the manufacturer’s regular warranty for up to an additional year

-You can begin redeeming once you have earned 20,000 PC points.
-Or redeem higher amounts in further increments of 10,000 PC points (which is equivalent to a further $10 in rewards).
+You can begin redeeming once you have earned 10,000 PC Optimum points.
+Or, redeem higher amounts in further increments of 10,000 PC Optimum points (which is equivalent to a further $10 in rewards).

 Just present your PC MasterCard at the check-out at participating stores where President’s Choice products are sold and tell the cashier that you’re redeeming your PC points.